Moving to Saskatoon

-Saskatoon Multilingual Schools offer classes in a number of different languages for both children and adults.
+The Saskatoon Multilingual School offers classes in a number of different languages for both children and adults.
 Many of these classes are offered through different cultural associations.

-Saskatoon Folkfest is a three day celebration of the different cultures making up Saskatoon; it occurs in August each year.
+Folkfest, a three day celebration of the different cultures making up Saskatoon, occurs in August each year.
 Some cultural associations host a pavilion and work hard to provide entertainment, food, and cultural education to the many people attending Folkfest.

 Leisure and Recreational Activities